 Despite the ominous sound of it, there are many ways to protect yourselves from the presence of the Kallikantzaroi.
 To protect your roof, throw candy and treats on it to keep them busy eating rather than destroying the roof tiles.
 Always have your fireplace lit to deter them from crawling down the chimney, lock your doors during the night and carry garlic bulbs with you since these creatures hate the smell of it.
 To discourage them from scratching your walls, make sure you put a braid of garlic bulbs outside of your house and no Kallikantzaros will ever try to come close.

 The two days when it is safe to walk outside of your place unprotected is Christmas and New Year’s Eve.
 Since Jesus is born on Christmas, all the angels and saints are attesting his birth and the world is safe from any evil.
 On New Year’s Eve, St. Basil the Great, the Greek Santa Claus, walks on earth and keeps the evil spirits away while offering his gifts and help to those in need.
-This is why kids are allowed to wander the neighbourhoods and sing the carols collecting candy and delicious treats!
+This is why kids are allowed to wander the neighborhoods and sing the carols collecting candy and delicious treats!

 On January the 6th, the day of Epiphany, the priests are purifying the waters of the world on the occasion of the Baptism of Jesus, and the Sun starts moving again in the sky.
 Terrified by those events, the Kallikantzaroi scream to each other to return to the bowels of the earth only to discover that the holy waters have regenerated the tree of life.
 This will keep them busy for the year to come.